+Programmable switches \cite{bosshart13} offer a compelling and unique alternative by leveraging their fundamentally centralized network position to enable {\em in-switch caching}.
+Since the switch sits on the critical path between all clients and servers, it maintains a global view of all metadata requests, a structural vantage point that effectively addresses the limitations of client-side caching.
+First, since cache updates are applied directly within the network rather than coordinated across distributed clients, in-switch caching natively eliminates the need for inter-client invalidation protocols, reducing the complexity of cache consistency maintenance from $O(N)$ to $O(1)$.
+Second, in-switch caching absorbs highly skewed, hot-path requests directly in the switch data plane, thereby effectively shielding backend servers from load imbalance.

-Programmable switches \cite{bosshart13} offer a promising alternative by enabling {\em in-switch} caching across multiple clients and leveraging a centralized view of requests, so as to eliminate switch-to-server transmissions and server-side processing.
-While prior work has explored in-switch caching for key-value stores \cite{li16,jin17,liu19,sheng25, li20,eldakiky20,lee21}, in-switch caching for file-system metadata poses unique challenges not directly addressed before.
-First, file-system pathnames, unlike fixed-length keys, have large and variable sizes and cannot readily fit into limited switch resources.
-Second, accessing a file's metadata requires accessing its internal directories' metadata, thereby exacerbating switch resource demands for caching multiple levels of metadata.
-Third, cache lookups for the metadata of files and directories require multiple iterations under the strict switch programming model, thereby complicating concurrent cache updates and lookups while maintaining consistency and performance.
+While prior work has explored in-switch caching for key-value stores \cite{li16,jin17,liu19,sheng25,li20,eldakiky20,lee21}, in-switch caching for file-system metadata poses unique challenges that have not been directly addressed before.
+First, file-system pathnames, unlike fixed-length keys, have large, variable sizes and cannot readily fit within limited switch resources.
+Second, accessing a file's metadata requires traversing the metadata of its internal directories, thereby exacerbating switch resource demands when caching multiple levels of metadata.
+Third, cache lookups for file and directory metadata require multiple iterations under the strict switch programming model, complicating concurrent cache updates and lookups while maintaining consistency and performance.